Last updated May 26, 2026

 What to watch going forward

-The regulatory landscape is still moving.
-A few things worth monitoring:
+The rules here are still moving.
+A few things are worth keeping an eye on.

-State pharmacy board actions.
-Even though the FDA proposal does not target 503A pharmacies, individual states regulate compounding under their own pharmacy practice acts.
+Even though the FDA proposal doesn’t target 503A pharmacies, individual states regulate compounding under their own pharmacy practice acts.
 If your state board issues guidance restricting compounded semaglutide, that affects 503A fills in your state regardless of the federal situation.

-Prescriber caution.
-Some prescribers may become more conservative about writing compounded-semaglutide prescriptions in response to the broader regulatory climate, even where it remains legal.
+Some prescribers may also become more conservative about writing compounded-semaglutide prescriptions in response to the broader regulatory climate, even where it remains legal.

-FDA final rule timeline.
+Then there’s the timeline.
 The May 2026 notice was a proposal, not a final rule.
-The FDA must complete a notice-and-comment rulemaking process before any final rule takes effect.
-That typically takes months — sometimes longer.
+The FDA must complete a notice-and-comment rulemaking process before any final rule takes effect, and that typically takes months, sometimes longer.
 Track fda.gov or subscribe to Traqr updates for developments.

-Commercial availability.
+One last thing to watch is commercial availability.
 The FDA’s justification for the 503B restriction rests on the fact that commercial semaglutide is no longer in shortage.
-If that supply situation changes, the legal rationale for compounding shifts — in both directions.
+If that supply situation changes, the legal rationale for compounding shifts in both directions.

 The bottom line

-Most Traqr users on compounded semaglutide are getting their medication through 503A individual-prescription pharmacies.
-The FDA’s May 2026 proposal targets 503B outsourcing facilities — a different category operating under a different set of federal rules.
+Most Traqr users on compounded semaglutide get their medication through 503A individual-prescription pharmacies.
+The FDA’s May 2026 proposal targets 503B outsourcing facilities, a different category operating under a different set of federal rules.

-You should not assume your supply is about to disappear based on these headlines.
-You should confirm with your pharmacy which regulatory framework they operate under, and stay informed as the rulemaking process develops.
+Don’t assume your supply is about to disappear based on these headlines.
+Do confirm with your pharmacy which regulatory framework they operate under, and stay informed as the rulemaking process develops.

 If you have questions about your specific medication and treatment plan, talk to your prescribing clinician.
-Nothing in this article is legal or medical advice — it is a plain-language explanation of regulatory categories to help you ask better questions and understand the news accurately.
+Nothing in this article is legal or medical advice.
+It’s a plain-language explanation of regulatory categories to help you ask better questions and understand the news accurately.

-Traqr users: you can log medication changes, cost shifts, and provider notes directly in the app.
+Traqr users: you can log medication changes directly in the app.
 If your compounded semaglutide situation changes, update your medication log so your trend data stays accurate.